AmirAhmadHabibi/TheSuperQuestionTypeTopicClassifier/README.md

 classifier = QuestionClassifier()

 # then for each question you can use the Bag of Words or Word2vec pre-trained model
+# these methods would create the question vector and feed it to the model and then return the resulting list of tags
 topics_df, types_df = classifier.bow_classify(input_question)
 topics_df, types_df = classifier.w2v_classify(input_question)

-# these two are pandas DataFrames
+# these two outputs are pandas DataFrames
 # they are lists of all tags along with the likelihood of their assignment to the input question
 for item in topics_df.values:
     print('tag:', item[0])